The Sap from Syracuse: Plot

-Background

-The film is based on the play So Was Napoleon which debuted at the Sam H. Harris Theatre in January 1930.
-The play was written by Jack O'Donnell and John Wray and starred Hugh O'Connell.

 Production

+The film is based on the play of the same name by Jack O'Donnell and John Wray that debuted at the Boulevard Theatre in December 1929 and was retitled So Was Napoleon when it was produced at the Sam H. Harris Theatre in January 1930.

 The Sap from Syracuse was partially filmed on location at the Soundview Golf Club in Great Neck, New York.